 How to Grow Celosia Flowers

 Add a general-purpose fertilizer once or twice a month.
+In flowerpots, use a liquid fertilizer every two to three weeks.

+Space small varieties about 18″ apart and larger varieties 18″-24″ apart.
 Smaller varieties will grow 10″-12″.
-Larger types will grow up to two feet.
+Larger types will grow up to three feet.

 Tip: To produce more plumes, pinch back the first one.
 While you may be anxious for those first bright blooms, this will promote more branching and reward you later.